-- Annually, an estimated 5.6 trillion filter-tipped cigarettes are smoked and disposed of throughout the world, leading to 135 million pounds of discarded cigarette butts.19 - Other products such as cigarette cartons, packs, cellophane wrappers, and chew containers are common forms of trash. - In California, cigarette butts make up 34% of total litter collected, and California public agencies make spend an excess of \$41 million annually on litter cleanup.20 - Ingestion of littered butts can cause serious health problems in humans and animals.21
+- Tobacco products are the most commonly littered item, worldwide.
+Annually, an estimated 4.5 trillion cigarette butts pollute our planet.25 - Other products such as cigarette cartons, packs, cellophane wrappers, and chew containers are common forms of trash. - In California, cigarette butts make up approximately one-third of all litter collected.
+In 2021, California invested \$1.1 billion in state and local litter cleanup.26 - Ingestion of littered butts can cause serious health problems in humans and animals.27 - Littered cigarette butts release toxic chemicals such as nicotine and arsenic into the environment.28

-- Littered cigarette butts release toxic chemicals such as nicotine and arsenic into the environment.22 - Chemicals from cigarette filters bleed into soils, waterways, and runoffs from urban environments.
-Recent research suggests that littered cigarette butts are point sources for prolonged metal contamination in the environment, which increases the potential for harm to local organisms. - Cigarette butts are considered non-biodegradable waste.24 These tiny pieces of trash are made of cellulose acetate, which is photodegradable, but not biodegradable.
+- Chemicals from cigarette filters bleed into soils, waterways, and runoffs from urban environments.
+Recent research suggests that littered cigarette butts are point sources for prolonged metal contamination in the environment, which increases the potential for harm to local organisms.29 - Cigarette butts are considered nonbiodegradable waste.30 These tiny pieces of trash are made of cellulose acetate, which is photodegradable, but not biodegradable.
 The filters trap the toxins from the tobacco such as arsenic.
-When littered into the environment, all the toxic chemicals are released.25
+When littered into the environment, all the toxic chemicals are released.31

-E-CIGARETTES AND THE ENVIRONMENT
+VAPING AND THE ENVIRONMENT

-- E-cigarette waste is harmful for the environment because it contains metal, circuitry, single-use plastic cartridges or pods, batteries, and toxic chemicals in e-liquids, such as nicotine.26 - The e-liquid left in cartridges and refills contain nicotine salts and heavy metals, which can leach into soil and waterways or can be ingested by wildlife when improperly disposed of. - E-cigarette waste cannot biodegrade even under severe conditions.
-Discarded e-cigarette cartridges break down into microplastics and chemicals that flow into storm drains, polluting waterways and wildlife.
-27 - The lithium-ion batteries in e-cigarettes have been known to explode and cause fires in garbage trucks and waste management plants if damaged or exposed to extreme heat.
-A California survey found that 56% of fires at waste facilities between 2016 and 2018 were reported to have been caused by batteries, most of which were lithium-ion ones.
-28
+- The U.S. throws out an estimated 4.5 disposable vapes per second, generating three different kinds of waste: plastic waste, hazardous waste, and electronic waste.32 - The e-liquid left in cartridges and refills contain nicotine salts and heavy metals, which can leach into soil and waterways or can be ingested by wildlife when improperly disposed of. - E-cigarette waste cannot biodegrade even under severe conditions.
+Discarded e-cigarette cartridges break down into microplastics and chemicals that flow into storm drains, polluting waterways and wildlife.33